 \section{Iterative Evaluation Framework}

-In this section, we introduce the Iterative evaluation framework consisting of two stages: first-round interaction and iterative interaction.
-Specifically, the two stages focus on two sub-objectives, respectively: (1) generating code that conforms to all given input-output examples (I/O examples) and (2) implementing the target functionalities according to the given and iteratively supplemented I/O examples.
+In this section, we introduce the iterative evaluation framework consisting of two stages: first-round interaction and iterative interaction.
+Specifically, first-round interaction focuses on generating code that conforms to all the given I/O examples, and iterative interaction focuses on implementing the target functionality according to the (iteratively supplemented) I/O examples.

 Figure~\ref{fig: evaluating-framework} shows the overall workflow of the framework.
-The evaluation starts with the \textbf{first-round interaction} stage, where prompts are crafted to direct LLMs to generate code based on a set of given I/O examples.
-If the code generated by the LLM conforms to all given examples, the evaluation proceeds to the next stage.
-Otherwise, we consider the attempt to fail and end.
-At \textbf{iterative interaction} stage, the framework iteratively supplements new I/O examples according to the generated code, aiming to clarify the discrepancies between the target and actual functionalities of the generated code.
-During the iterations, once the LLM generates code that conflicts with any given I/O example, we immediately exit the iteration and regard it as a failed attempt.
-Only if no input-output example can be found to demonstrate the difference between the target and the actual functionality, we consider the LLM to successfully implement the target functionality.
+The evaluation starts with the \textbf{first-round interaction} stage, where the prompts direct an LLM to generate code based on a set of given I/O examples.
+If the generated code cannot produce all the expected outputs for the given examples, we consider the attempt to fail and end.
+In the \textbf{iterative interaction} stage, the framework iteratively checks whether the code successfully implements the target functionality, and supplements new I/O examples to clarify the discrepancies if it does not.
+During the iterations, once the LLM generates code that conflicts with any given I/O example, we exit the iteration and regard it as a failed attempt.
+Only if no I/O example can be found to demonstrate the discrepancies between the target and the actual functionalities, we consider the LLM to successfully implement the target functionality.

-In both stages, the framework interacts with LLMs through two components: prompt generator and code extractor.
+In both stages, the framework interacts with the LLM through two components: a prompt generator and a code extractor.
 The prompt generator receives I/O examples and the checking results of the generated code (if any), using them to construct prompts together with the signature of the target functionality.
-The code extractor processes the LLMs' answers, extracting all code snippets from the answers using regular expression rules.
+The code extractor processes the LLM's answers, extracting all code snippets from the answers using regular-expression rules.
 It also filters the code that cannot be successfully compiled.
-The extracted code snippets are then sent to a code checker which adopts different criteria in first-round interaction and iterative interaction.
+The extracted code snippets are then sent to a code checker, which adopts different criteria in the first-round interaction and the iterative interaction.